xudafeng/startserver/README.md

 $ startserver
 ```

-Could also use it like this:
+It also can be use it like this:

 ``` base
 $ startserver 6789